hinzed1127/personal-site/src/words/my-favorite-albums-of-2018/my-favorite-albums-of-2018.md

 ![](con-todo-el-mundo.jpg)

 Playing a unique blend of soul, surf, psychedelic, and funk that would fit right into the background of a Tarantino-flavored Western, this is an album that creates its own space, with 10 tracks that remain distinct while complementing each other so well.
-None of the songs try to do too much, excuding a sparness that feels so good.
+None of the songs try to do too much, excuding a sparseness that feels so good.

 [Bandcamp](https://khruangbin.bandcamp.com/album/con-todo-el-mundo-n-s-america-edition) | [Spotify](https://open.spotify.com/album/42j41uUwuHZT3bnedq2XtM?si=uECuKAHhQpySPRvUieY-HA)